 “We’re dealing with elected officials,” the judge said.
 “When you get elected to office I think some politicians think that they work for themselves.
 They work for the people who elected them.
 Although some of these things might be embarrassing, I think they should be released and I’ll decide then whether or not it will be introduced into evidence.”

-Ruehlman also denied a motion by former city councilman Derek Bauman to intervene in the lawsuit and accusing Vice Mayor Chris Smitherman and other council members of doing the same thing in a different text message string.
+Ruehlman also denied a motion by former city council candidate Derek Bauman to intervene in the lawsuit and accusing Vice Mayor Chris Smitherman and other council members of doing the same thing in a different text message string.